Colex317/citibike-challenge/README.md

    ***The top stations in the city for starting a journey for the months of January and June 2020 in descending order were:***

-   Persing Square North is one of the largest stations in the system, and it is just South of Grand Central Terminal, a major railroad and subway hub.
-It makes sense why Persing Square North is one of the top stations.
+    **Pershing Square North** is among the largest stations in the system, located just south of Grand Central Terminal, a significant railroad and subway hub.
+This explains why Pershing Square North ranks among the top stations.

-   The greenway along the Hudson River is one of the most popular places to ride.
-It offers beautiful water views and a dedicated bike path that is closed to car traffic, making 12 Ave & W 40 St a popular station as this station is in close proximity to the Hudson River
+    The greenway along the Hudson River is a highly popular spot for riding, offering scenic water views and a dedicated bike path free from car traffic.
+Consequently, the station at **12 Ave & W 40 St** is may be popular due to its close proximity to the Hudson River Greenway.
-   Greenway.

    **January 2020:**